albill/albill.github.com/resources/koans/mumonkan.markdown

 Shogen spoke plainly enough, but how many will understand?
 If anyone comprehends, he should come to my place and test out my big stick.
-Why, look here, to test <sup>know</sup> real gold you must see it through fire.
+Why, look here, to test _know_ real gold you must see it through fire.

    If the feet of enlightenment moved, the great ocean would overflow;
    If that head bowed, it would look down upon the heavens.
    Such a body has no place to rest....
    Let another continue this poem.

-<sup>other traduction:
+_other traduction:
    Raising my foot I turn upside down the Scented Ocean, Bowing my head I look down on the Four Dhyana Heavens.
-   Such a body of full strength has no place to rest, Please finish this verse yourself! </sup>
+   Such a body of full strength has no place to rest, Please finish this verse yourself! _

 ### Mumonkan - Case 21: Dried Dung